xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 At this point I'd also like to show you a  new  kind of notation.
-If  you  compare  the form of the IF statement above with the assembler code that must be produced, you can see  that  there  are certain  actions  associated  with each of the  keywords  in  the
+If  you  compare  the form of the `IF` statement above with the assembler code that must be produced, you can see  that  there  are certain  actions  associated  with each of the  keywords  in  the
 statement:

-- IF:  First, get the condition and issue the code for it.
+- `IF`:  First, get the condition and issue the code for it.
   Then, create a unique label and emit a branch if false.

-- ENDIF: Emit the label.
+- `ENDIF`: Emit the label.

 These actions can be shown very concisely if we write  the syntax this way: